16 successful ways to use video storytelling in marketing

 LEGO sets the bar for consumer brands in video storytelling.
 They’ve got an easy in, admittedly; many of us remember building colorful monstrosities with their product as children.
 The LEGO YouTube channel hosts entire movies showcasing the stories of LEGO fanatics, many of whom went on to work in creative professions.

-Airbnb have upped their game in video storytelling recently.
+Airbnb has upped its game in video storytelling recently.
 Their YouTube marketing videos depict real travelers’ positive experiences using the service, often honing in on Airbnb hosts themselves for a full picture of the encounter.
 What’s for sale here isn’t an app, but a wholesome, heartwarming memory you’ll cherish for years to come.

 Clif Bar & Co. connects with its customers by telling stories that reflect their values.
 The company styles its products as being for the consumer on the go (images of mountain climbers adorn their packaging), meaning an image of wellness and, again, adventure is most likely to resonate with their target audience.